kennedysgarage/kennedysgarage/_posts/2014-12-15-my-design-setup-for-ios-apps.md

 <p>I am starting to build an app that will work on iPhone 6 and 6 Plus.
 As these have new sizes I reevaluated my design workflow.
 I quickly came to the conclusion that not much has changed for me.
 The major difference is the dimension of my mock's width and height.
 I am no longer using the 5S as that measurement, but rather the 6.</p>

 <h3>Screen sizes</h3>
 <p>To wrap my head around the new sizes I wrote out all the math first.
-This also helped with trying to figure out the the screens all related to each other.</p>
+This also helped with trying to figure out the screens all related to each other.</p>

 <h4>5, 5S, 5C</h4>
 <p>@1x (320x568) - Reduce to this size for the base<br/>